The Return

 Usagi stared at Minako.

-no not like that!"
-Minako waved her arms, though she was fairly certain
+that!"
+Minako waved her arms, though she was fairly certain that's exactly

 "Yes, we've got to find